0xERR0R/blocky/docs/additional_information.md

 !!! warning

-    Use only blacklists from the sources you trust!
+    Use only denylists from the sources you trust!

 ### Whitelists